 Tracey Madeley Jones

-Tracey Jones was born with spondyloepiphyseal dysplasia congenita a condition that affects all the joints and results in severe mobility problems.
-During the seventies, it was not common for disabled children to attend a traditional high school (it is now), but Tracey was too intelligent to go to a non-academic institution.
-Being placed in a lower tier class prevented her from taking Ordinary Level English Literature at 16, as the teacher felt the Shakespeare would be too difficult.
+Tracey Jones was born in North Wales with spondyloepiphyseal dysplasia congenita, a condition that affects all the joints and results in severe mobility problems.
+During the 1970s, it was not common for disabled children to attend a traditional high school (it is now), but Tracey was too intelligent to go to a non-academic institution.
+Being placed in a lower-tier class for Literature prevented her from taking Ordinary Level English Literature at 16, as the teacher felt that Shakespeare would be too difficult.
 In college, she passed her Advanced Level Literature with a little catching up on some of the basics.

-She studied Law at Essex University and was a Master of Moots (legal debates) and a DJ for two years on student radio.
-After graduation, she decided not to pursue law as a career and on returning home eventually obtained a job with the Civil Service, where she worked for many years.
-Promotion from the entry-level job, within the local office, proved elusive, therefore, she developed her academic abilities by studying in the evenings for a degree in Literature and then a master's with the Open University.
-Following redundancy in 2020, she applied to Keele University to study for a Ph.D. in Literature.
+She studied law at Essex University and was master of moots (legal debates) and a DJ for two years on student radio.
+After graduation, she decided not to pursue a career in law but returned home and eventually obtained a job with the Civil Service, where she worked for many years.
+Promotion from an entry-level job proved elusive.
+Instead, she developed her academic abilities by studying in the evenings for a degree in literature and then a master's with the Open University.
+Following redundancy in 2020, she applied to Keele University to study for a Ph.D. in Literature, which she was awarded in 2025.

-She married her husband 18 years ago in Golden Gate Park, San Francisco.
-They both share a love of books, ranging from literature, history, and philosophy, to sociology, psychology, and politics.
-Both are supporters of the fight against climate change and neither of them eats meat.
+She married her husband 21 years ago in the Chinese Pavilion, Golden Gate Park, San Francisco.
+They both share a love of books, ranging from literature, history, and philosophy to sociology, psychology, and politics.
+They are both lifelong learners, completing their masters later in life, and Tracey completed her PhD in her fifties, proving you are never too old to learn.
+Both are supporters of the fight against climate change.
 They live in North Wales with their two cats, Joplin and Fleur, after having lost Hendrix some years ago.

 Articles by Tracey Madeley Jones